JoshuaEbenezer/ziv_lempel/README.md

 # Ziv Lempel encoding

-Performs Ziv Lempel encoding of a text file
+Performs Ziv Lempel encoding and decoding of a text file